 And because they wanted better results, Teemu and Fredrik motivated themselves to make the pivot, helping them future-proof their L&D strategy.

-For more practical recommendations on how to approach performance-led L&D,check out our six-step playbook on getting learning in the flow of work right.
+For more practical recommendations on how to approach performance-led L&D, check out our four-step playbook.

 There was no internal or external pressure on Teemu and Fredrik to pivot, but they had noticed a worrying trend affecting L&D teams in tough times.